-the present controversy.103 Justice O'Connor, eventually, saw "no reason to think the democratic process will not strike the proper balance between the interests of [those] who seek to end their suffering and the State's interests in protecting [life either]."
+progression from assisted suicide to euthanasia, which "is not open to a judicial resolution with any substantial degree of assurance at this time."
+102 Instead, it would be up to the legislatures to obtain the facts necessary for a judgment about the present controversy.
+103 Justice O'Connor, eventually, saw "no reason to think the democratic process will not strike the proper balance between the interests of [those] who seek to end their suffering and the State's interests in protecting [life either]."
 And, if the Court acknowledged a fundamental liberty interest, she went on, the federal courts would face "a flow of cases through the court system for heaven knows how long [since death] affects all of us."
 104 All of this is hardly convincing, however.
-Leaving aside that conservative Justices usually put less emphasis on the democratic dialogue with regard to issues they feel strongly about (like race-based affirmative action105, gun control106, campaign finance reform107, etc.), the Supreme Court "ha[d] never left to the legislative process the protection of vital liberties"108 as the one at issue here arising from the interest in human dignity.
-When there is a violation of those rights, "the Constitution requires redress by the courts," notwithstanding the importance of the democratic principle.109 This is true "even when protecting individual rights affects issues of the utmost importance and sensitivity."110 Yes, the controversy before us requires us to be careful when considering a ("new") constitutional right to assistance in committing suicide.111 Yet, and again, it cannot be the proper role of the state to make impossible the exercise of an important liberty interest like the one at stake here.112
+Leaving aside that conservative Justices usually put less emphasis on the democratic dialogue with regard to issues they feel strongly about (like race-based affirmative action105, gun control106, campaign finance reform107, etc.), the Supreme Court "ha[d] never left to the legislative process the protection of vital liberties" 108 as the one at issue here arising from the interest in human dignity.
+When there is a violation of those rights, "the Constitution requires redress by the courts," notwithstanding the importance of the democratic principle.
+109 This is true "even when protecting individual rights affects issues of the utmost importance and sensitivity."
+110 Yes, the controversy before us requires us to be careful when considering a ("new") constitutional right to assistance in committing

 110 Obergefell v.
 Hodges, 135 S.Ct.
 2584, 2605 (2015).
-See also 5.1.
-A. AA.
+See also V. 1. a) aa).